pingidentity/terraform-provider-pingfederate/docs/resources/oauth_client.md

 HS256 - HMAC using SHA-256
 HS384 - HMAC using SHA-384
 HS512 - HMAC using SHA-512.
 - `type` (String) Client authentication type.
 The required field for type SECRET is secret.
-The required fields for type CERTIFICATE are clientCertIssuerDn and clientCertSubjectDn.
-The required field for type PRIVATE_KEY_JWT is: either jwks or jwksUrl.
+The required fields for type CERTIFICATE are client_cert_issuer_dn and client_cert_subject_dn.
+The required field for type PRIVATE_KEY_JWT is: either jwks or jwks_url.

 <a id="nestedatt--client_auth--secondary_secrets"></a>
 ### Nested Schema for `client_auth.secondary_secrets`